Summer 2026 in Kosovo, July 6 – July 17, 2026

 Mitchell Hamline School of Law in Pristina, Kosovo

-The Center for Law and Business at Mitchell Hamline School of Law offers a unique study abroad program in Kosovo during Summer 2025, in collaboration with the University of Pristina Law Faculty.
-The program, featuring U.S. faculty and international guest lecturers, provides students with a global perspective on transitional justice, human rights law, property law, and the transformation of a socialist nation into one with public and private sectors.
+The Center for Law and Business at Mitchell Hamline School of Law offers a unique study abroad program in Kosovo during Summer 2026, in collaboration with the University of Pristina Law Faculty.
+The program, featuring U.S. faculty and international guest lecturers, provides students with a global perspective on transitional justice, human rights law, property law, and the transformation of a Socialist nation into one with public and private sectors.
 Special attention is given to the evolution of a market-based economy post-communism and the role of the U.S. in fostering economic development.
 Coursework includes rigorous, experiential learning with site visits that connect criminal law, property law, and human rights within Kosovo and beyond.

-Course I: Transitional Justice in Kosovo and Beyond (classroom component) (2 credits)
+Course I: Transitional Justice in Kosovo and Beyond (classroom component) (3 credits)

-Monday, June 2–Friday, June 13, 2025 (classes will take place Monday–Friday, 9:30 am–12:30 pm local time)
+Monday, July 6–Friday, July 17, 2026 (classes will take place Monday–Friday, 9:30 am–5:30 pm local time)

 The emergence of a new justice-focused legal order following conflicts and significant changes in political, social, and economic structures could hardly be more timely and important.
 Across the globe, societies grapple with acknowledging historical truths, making reparations, and navigating reconciliation processes to build a sustainable future.
-This course will immerse students in Kosovo, a society deeply engaged in these efforts, and will examine the role of law in constructing a just society following its transition from Communism and its emergence as an independent republic after the Serbian-Kosovar wars.
-Additionally, the course will include an economic development component, exploring the challenges and strategies for fostering growth and stability in a post-conflict, transitioning economy.

 The course is comprised of a combination of lectures, class discussion, and extensive small group break-out sessions that require a hands-on practical application of topics under discussion.
 Assignments will be comprised of directed writing assignments on curated topics.
 Students will have the opportunity to hear from guest lectures by legal scholars from the University of Pristina, and other experts in human rights and legal practice.
 The classroom environment is designed to foster a truly global perspective, with organized events with lawyers and students from various other countries.
 This program is designed to provide a unique opportunity to engage with multiple legal cultures and gain a global understanding of the evolving relationship between transitional justice and economic development.